[cabfpub] 答复: Voting has started on Ballot 181 - ends January 7

 The voting period for Ballot 181 has started, and will continue until January 7, 2017 at 22:00 UTC.
 The ballot is shown below.
 Please vote this week on this ballot and also on Ballot 180.
-Voting will occur on the Public list.
+Bylaw 2.2(d) says ¡°All voting will take place online via the members¡¯ electronic mailing list¡±, so voting should take place on the management list, management at cabforum.org<mailto:management at cabforum.org>.

 The following motion has been proposed by Kirk Hall of Entrust and endorsed by Peter Bowen of Amazon and Virginia Fournier of Apple as a Final Guideline: